jhrcook/100DaysOfPython/README.md

 **Day 3 - October 23, 2019:**
 I learned about control flow in Python using `if`, `elif`, and `else`.
 I also covered tuples and lists.

+**Day 4 - October 24, 2019:**
+I learned about dictionaries, sets, and comprehensions.